Additivity of disjoint interval entanglement in quasiparticle excited states: Acknowledgements

 \section{Acknowledgements}

 We thank M.~A.~Rajabpour for helpful discussions.
 This work is supported by the National Natural Science Foundation of China (Grant No.~12205217) and the Tianjin University Self-Innovation Fund Extreme Basic Research Project (Grant No.~2025XJ21-0007).
+Numerical calculations for this study were performed at high performance cluster at Center for Joint Quantum Studies (HPC-CJQS) of Tianjin University.

 [2]{#2}\begingroup \endgroup